AI-in-Complex-Systems-Lab/AI-in-Complex-Systems-Lab.github.io/src/pages/beyondcode.md

 📅 **Saturday, April 26th, 2025**
 📍 ETEC Building, 1220 Washington Ave, Albany, NY 12203
 🏢 Room 149-151 and Podium Space
+💸 Free to register!

 ---

 ![flyer](~/assets/images/ai_day_flyer.jpg)

-### WE'RE LOOKING FOR:
+### EVENT HIGHLIGHTS:

 - Students from all ages and programs!
+  - _This is a drop in but not a drop off event and all children 17 and under need to be accompanied by a parent/guardian._
-- Anyone keen on learning and participating in AI in Entertainment
+- Anyone keen on learning and participating in AI in Entertainment.
 - No coding knowledge needed!

 ---